 The Misuse of alcohol can be harmful and damaging to our communities.
 It impacts on vital services such as the National Health and on the Police Service of Scotland.
 Alcohol is very often a contributory factor in the calls that Constables attend from low level anti-social behaviour to domestic abuse and incidents of serious violence and injury.
-In year under report there were 664 cases of violent crime recorded within the Clackmannanshire Area, 209 (31.5%) were drunk or under the influence of alcohol.
-There were 678 cases of disorder reported and 303 (44.7%) of the accused in these cases the accused were described as drunk or under the influence of alcohol.
+In year under report there were 850 cases of violent crime recorded within the Clackmannanshire Area, 225 (26.5%) were drunk or under the influence of alcohol.
+There were 613 cases of disorder reported and 265 (43.2%) of the accused in these cases the accused were described as drunk or under the influence of alcohol.

-There are in excess of 1300 licensed premises within the Forth Valley area including, Bars, Nightclubs, Hotels, Off Licences and members clubs.
-In addition to this between the 31st March 2016 and the 1st April 2017 Forth Valley Licensing Department processed 1549 applications for Occasional Licences to allow the sale/supply of alcohol for those who do not hold permanent licences.
-In the year under review there were 148 cases of violent crime / disorder recorded on licensed premises (this does not include those out with) and 135 (91.2%) of accused in these cases were described as drunk or under the influence of alcohol.
+There are in excess of 1300 licensed premises within the Forth Valley area, 132 in the Clackmannanshire area including, Bars, Nightclubs, Hotels, Off Licences and members clubs.
+In addition to this between the 31st March 2017 and the 1st April 2018 Forth Valley Licensing Department processed 248 applications for Occasional Licences to allow the sale/supply of alcohol for those who do not hold permanent licences.
+In the year under review there were 63 cases of violent crime / disorder recorded on licensed premises (this does not include those out with) and 46 (73%) of accused in these cases were described as drunk or under the influence of alcohol.

 The role of the Forth Valley Licensing Department is to work with partners to reduce the impact that alcohol has on our local community.
-This includes the review of applications and working closely with Licensing Standards Officers (LSO's) and Designated Premises Managers (DPM's).
+This includes the review of applications and working closely with Licensing Standards Officers (LSO's), Designated Premises Managers (DPM's) as well as Licence Holders.
 Utilising legislation such as the Licensing (Scotland) Act 2005 to encourage the responsible sale and supply of alcohol the Division also works with premises to ensure they are well run and adhering to the licensing objectives.
 This may result in taking positive action to stop irresponsible supply.